AlexCC93/readthedocs_test/docs/source/Writing service and client. C++.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 At this point the script is created, the dependencies configured and the ``CMakeLists.txt`` file is correclty setup.

-Open a brand new terminal, make sure that no other ROS 2 command is currently running, navigate to the workspace directory and execute either of these two commands:
+Open a `brand new terminal`_, make sure that no other ROS 2 command is currently running, navigate to the workspace directory and execute either of these two commands:

 .. code-block:: console